 - MORF Framework for Massive Open Online Course Data

 The Challenges of Learning Engineering Diane Litman

-In this video, Diane Litman highlights some of the challenges that are common to encounter in learning engineering.
+In this video, Diane Litman highlights some of the challenges that are commonly encountered in learning engineering.
 She talks about concerns for student privacy, the ethics of good research design, and considerations of bias in machine learning algorithms.
-Diane is a computer science professor, a senior scientist with the Learning Research and Development Center, and faculty of the Intelligent Systems Program all at the University of Pittsburgh.
+Diane is a computer science professor, a senior scientist with the Learning Research and Development Center, and faculty in the Intelligent Systems Program, all at the University of Pittsburgh.